Nested Transactions in SQL Server

 Nested Transactions in SQL Server 2

-Let me show you the practical example of this SQL Server Nested Transactions.
+Let me show you a practical example of this Nested Transaction.
 In this example, we are using two INSERT Statements.
-One is inside the Main transaction and another one in Nested Transaction.
+One is inside the Main transaction, and another one is in Nested Transaction.

 USE [SQLTEST]